sugaryourcoffee/secondhand/doc/printer.md

 Setting up CUPS on Ubuntu Server
 ================================
 Secondhand prints receipts on check out to a network printer.
-In order to accomplish this we have to install CUPS (common Unix Print Server) and the appropriate driver for the printer to use.
+In order to accomplish this we have to install CUPS (Common Unix Print System) and the appropriate driver for the printer to use.
 What we will do is

 * install CUPS